verronpro/blog/_posts/2023-09-01-diagram-as-code.md

 title:  "Diagrams as Code: Practical Benefits in Real-World Projects"
 date:   2023-09-01 09:00:00
 categories: [plantuml, graphviz, developerexperience, documentation]
+author: Joseph
+tags: [diagram-as-code, plantuml, graphviz]
+description: "Why diagrams‑as‑code scales better than drag‑and‑drop tools, with PlantUML and Graphviz examples you can embed and version alongside code."
 ---

 In several of my projects, I’ve integrated **Graphviz** and **PlantUML** into the development and documentation workflows.
 These tools allow diagrams to be described and stored in plain text format — a practice often referred to as *Diagrams as Code*.